Log Analytics data security

 Cloud computing security data flow

-The following diagram shows a cloud security architecture as the flow of information from your company and how it is secured as is moves to the Log Analytics service, ultimately seen by you in the Azure portal or OMS classic portal.
+The following diagram shows a cloud security architecture as the flow of information from your company and how it is secured as is moves to the Log Analytics service, ultimately seen by you in the Azure portal.
 More information about each step follows the diagram.

 1. Sign up for Log Analytics and collect data